ArneBab/babcom/readme.md

 Babcom: comments on static websites
 ================================

 **Status: Dead due to changes in browsers that prevent the access used here.
-Needs a dedicated service to support it.**
+Needs a new dedicated service to support it.**

 Decentral, Anonymous Comment-System for Static Websites to survive on the battlefield into which commercial spammers and censors turned the internet.